tyduptyler13/PlugPlus/README.md

 Patch Notes (Only for latest minor version)

+* `1.1.2.7` - Replaced jQuery libraries with dev versions and replaced a line that used the jQuery parser with the standard JSON parser.
 * `1.1.2.6` - Updated some jquery methods for the settings.
 * `1.1.2.5` - Fixed Style Issues
 * `1.1.2.4` - Fixed some loading orders in attempts to fix loading problems.